SkinnyPigeon/java_cards/game/Readme.md

 And with that victory is given.
 Both Jeff and Dave look at eachother in amazement.
 A game written in under two days seems to have got it right.
 They smile and agree that the first hand was just a warm up.
 Next time it will be for keeps.

 Those are the basic instructions to get through a game.
-There is a fold function that each player has that can be called as such:
+There is also a fold() function that each player has that can be called as such:

   jeff.fold()